 In total, Mackenzie Valley stretches 743 miles (1,196 kilometres), beginning at the Beaufort Sea and passing through the Northwest Territories, before connecting to existing pipelines in northern Alberta.
 Around 18.5 billion cubic metres of gas pass through the pipeline each year.
 The total cost of this project is almost $22 billion.

 Although much of the boreal forest the Mackenzie Valley runs through has been protected, concerns are still raised about the environmental impact.
 Many are worried about the increased development of the Canadian wilderness which the project's success encourages.
 Other huge gas and oil projects are underway in the region at this time.
-These include drilling in the Arctic National Wildlife Refuge, as well as the Alaska Gas Pipeline due for completion in 2020.
+These include drilling in the Arctic National Wildlife Refuge, as well as the Alaska Gas Pipeline due for completion by 2020.
 The latter will be over twice as long as the Mackenzie Valley Pipeline.

 The market for biofuels is experiencing a period of rapid growth